jamct/traefik-example/06_tcp/readme.md

-# Traefik 2.0 and Let's Encrypt
+# Traefik 2.0 for TCP services and TLS certificates from Let's Encrypt

 Run this compose file on a machine with a public IP and a DNS A-record.